 At that point, you're ready to eat!

-This method of opening a without a can opener is rather intuitive.
+This method of opening a can without a can opener is rather intuitive.

-All you need is an object such as a knife, screw driver, chisel or similarly shaped tool combined with a little bit of muscle.
+All you need is an object such as a pocket knife, kitchen knife, screw driver, metal file or similarly shaped tool combined with a little bit of muscle.

 If you have a hammer or other tool you can use to baton the top of your tool of choice, it can make this even easier.

 Like any of my favorite field expedient techniques, the tools you need for this one are common items that can be easily located.